sukykaur/AzureGDPR/DWoverview.md

 #### Security

-**Azure Security Center**: Azure Security Center enables customers to monitor traffic, collect logs, and analyze these data sources for threats.
+**Azure Security Center**: [Azure Security Center](https://docs.microsoft.com/en-us/azure/security-center/security-center-intro) enables customers to monitor traffic, collect logs, and analyze these data sources for threats.
+Additionally, Azure Security Center accesses existing configuration of Azure services to provide configuration and service recommendations to help improve security posture and protect personal data.
 For incidents in which Microsoft holds some or all of the responsibility to respond, Microsoft has established a detailed [Security Incident Response Management process specific to Azure](https://gallery.technet.microsoft.com/Azure-Security-Response-in-dd18c678).

 **Malware Protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.